 In addition to easily transferable courses, your university’s study abroad program may also manage logistics like visas and housing.
 Speaking of housing: did you know that many students report studying abroad costs to actually be less expensive than staying on campus?

 You can inquire about study abroad opportunities available through your school by reaching out to your on-campus program counselor or browsing your school’s study abroad online portal.

-2. Programs through a Third Party Provider
+2. Find Study Abroad Programs Through a Third-Party Provider

-3. Direct Enrollment with a University Overseas
+3. Enroll Directly with a University Overseas

 4. Take a Global Independent Study

-Universities like Brown have a wonderful program laid out on their website to assist students in completing the requirements for an independent study.
+Independent studies are usually an in-depth course both created and completed by a student under the guidance of a faculty sponsor.
+For example, Brown University has a wonderful system laid out on their website to assist students in completing the requirements for an independent study.

 6. Intern for School Credit

-8. High School Study Abroad
+8. Start Early With a High School Study Abroad Program

 10. Enroll at a Language School Abroad

 Whether you're still enrolled in college, haven't yet started, or graduated long ago, another way you can study abroad is by enrolling in a language school abroad.